 Are Realtors overpaid?

-Though home sellers may feel fleeced having to pay Realtor fees up to 6 percent of their home’s sales price, Duffy argues Realtor fees are not high enough.
+Though home sellers may feel that Realtor fees are too high, Duffy actually argues they’re not high enough.
 After all, a lot goes into listing a home, such as:

-- Arranging for photo shoots, sometimes getting aerial shots via drone in high definition.
+- Arranging for photo shoots, sometimes including aerial shots via drone

 How to avoid paying Realtor fees

-Last year, just 7 percent of home sales were sold by owners without the help of an agent, according to the National Association of Realtors (NAR).
+In 2021, just 10 percent of home sales were sold by owners without the help of an agent, according to the National Association of Realtors (NAR).
 In addition, NAR reports that for-sale-by-owner homes (FSBOs) typically sell for less money than homes sold via Realtors, especially if they sell to online iBuyers.
-In many instances, FSBO sellers know the buyers who end up purchasing their homes.
+In many instances, FSBO sellers already know the buyers who end up purchasing their homes.
 Buying without a Realtor is also doable, but it might not be a wise move, especially in a seller’s market.

 “In certain situations where there’s a competitive environment for a prime or trophy listing, Realtors sometimes will negotiate the commission upfront,” Duffy says.
-“For example, if I’m listing a $4 million home at 6 percent that’s a lot of money.
-In a situation like that there is greater flexibility to negotiate the commission because instead of getting $120,000, if you get $100,000 or $80,000, it’s still a good payday.”
-(These figures assume that the listing broker ends up with 3 percent of the deal.)
+“For example, if I’m listing a $4 million home at 6 percent, that’s a lot of money.
+In a situation like that there is greater flexibility to negotiate the commission — if you get $100,000 or $80,000 instead of $120,000, it’s still a good payday.”